 (B) CSP provides continuity of medical care and helps to ensure the health and safety of individuals by avoiding duplication of services, inappropriate or unnecessary utilization of medical services, fraud and excessive use of prescribed drugs.

-(C) An individual enrolled in CSP must obtain medically necessary medicaid covered services of the type related to the reason for enrollment from an assigned provider.
+(C) An individual enrolled in CSP obtains medically necessary medicaid covered services only of the type related to the reason for enrollment from an assigned provider.

 (D) CSP enrollment criteria.

 (1) The enrollment criteria found in the appendix to this rule are based upon ninety days of utilization data within the past twelve months.
 An individual who meets three or more of the criteria in the appendix to this rule will be enrolled in CSP; or